Kahunge

 Kahunge is a town council in Kamwenge District of the Western Region of Uganda.

 Location

 Kahunge Town Council is found in Kibale County, Kamwenge District in the Western Region of Uganda.

 The town is located along Kamwenge-Fort Portal Highway, around 50 km from Kamwenge and around 60 km from Fort Portal by road.

 Overview

-The town was promoted to town council status by the District Council of Kamwenge District in 2017 and it became functional in 2018.
+The town was promoted to town council status by the District Council of Kamwenge District in 2017, and it became functional in 2018.

 Kahunge is a busy trading centre and there is a motor stage for the vehicles plying Kamwenge-Fort Portal highway.

-People in rural Kahunge grow pineapples, maize, beans and coffee as a major cash crop.
+People in rural Kahunge grow pineapples, maize, beans and coffee as major cash crops.
 There is also dairy farming at a small scale.

 Points of interest

-The following additional points of interest lie within the town or near its boundaries.
+The following points of interest lie within the town or near its boundaries.